-Medical Necessity Has been diagnosed with Demodex blepharitis confirm by ALL of the following: Presence of mild erythema of the upper eyelid manner in the eye requiring treatment Presence of mites upon examination of eyelashed light microscopy OR presence of collarettes on 1 more lashes on the upper lid upon slit lamp nargin es by by ALL of the following: o Presence of mild erythema of the upper eyelid min the eye requiring treatment o Presence of mites upon examination of eyelashe light microscopy OR presence of collarettes on 1 nargin es by more lashes on the upper lid upon slit lamp examination in the eye requiring treatment AND • Dose is limited to one drop in each eye twice daily AND • Quantity is limited to one bottle per 6-week treatment course AND • Xdemvy (lotilaner) is prescribed by or in consultation an optometrist or ophthalmologist Initial approval will be for 6 weeks.
-Re-authorization criteria: • Future re-authorization of Xdemvy (lotilaner) beyond weeks is considered investigational. • Requests for Xdemvy (lotilaner) for the treatment of Demodex blepharitis after ≥ 1-year since completing treatment course will be reviewed as a new request. with Brand Oral Antibiotics and Their Generics Acticlate (doxycycline) Acticlate, Adoxa, Avidoxy, Doryx, Doryx MPC, Doxyc ycline Adoxa (doxycycline) Avidoxy (doxycycline) IR-DR, Emrosi, Lymepak, Minocin, Minocycline ER, Minolira Minolira ER, Monodox, Morgidox, Oracea Avidoxy (doxycycline) Doryx (doxycycline) Minolira, Minolira ER, Monodox, Morgidox, Oracea, Seysara, Solodyn, Targadox, and Ximino may be constitution. sidorod Doryx MPC (doxycycline) medically necessary in individuals who have had at legality necessary individuals who have had at legality necessary in individuals who have had at legality necess Doxycycline IR-DR 3-months trial and treatment failure of the following • Emrosi (minocycline) - Lymepak (doxycycline) - 45/- Minocin (minocycline) Minocycline ER Generic doxycycline AND
+Pharmacy Ronofit Drugs Pharmacy Benefit Drugs Drug Medical Necessity Has been diagnosed with Demodex blepharitis confirmed by ALL of the following: Presence of mild erythema of the upper eyelid margin in the eye requiring treatment Presence of mites upon examination of eyelashes by light microscopy OR presence of collarettes on 10 or more lashes on the upper lid upon slit lamp examination in the eye requiring treatment AND Dose is limited to one drop in each eye twice daily AND Quantity is limited to one bottle per 6-week treatment course AND Xdemvy (lotilaner) is prescribed by or in consultation with an optometrist or ophthalmologist Initial approval will be for 6 weeks.
+Re-authorization criteria: Future re-authorization of Xdemvy (lotilaner) beyond 6 weeks is considered investigational.
+Requests for Xdemvy (lotilaner) for the treatment of Demodex blepharitis after ≥ 1-year since completing a prior treatment course will be reviewed as a new request.
+Brand Oral Antibiotics and Th eir Generics Acticlate (doxycycline) Acticlate, Adoxa, Avidoxy, Doryx, Doryx MPC, Doxycycline Adoxa (doxycycline)Avidoxy (doxycycline) IR-DR, Emrosi, Lymepak, Minocin, Minocycline ER, Doryx (doxycycline) Minolira, Minolira ER, Monodox, Morgidox, Oracea, Doryx (doxycycline) Doryx MPC (doxycycline) Seysara, Solodyn, Targadox, and Ximino may be considered Doxycycline IR-DR medically necessary in individuals who have had at least a Emrosi (minocycline) 3-months trial and treatment failure of the following drugs Lymepak (doxycycline) (documentation required in the form of medical records): Minocin (minocycline) Generic doxycycline Minocycline ER AND